Can you share some qualities that you are looking for in IRL applicants?

 Do you know the topic areas for subsequent years?

-Announcements about topic areas for the 2018 call for applications will be made in early 2018.
+Announcements about topic areas for the 2019 call for applications will be made in late 2018 or early 2019.
 We encourage you to sign up on the program website to receive future funding alerts, at www.interdisciplinaryresearch-leaders.org, and follow us on Twitter at @IRLeaders.

 Is program evaluation eligible for funding under this call?